KufiyaTech/WRO2024-/README.md

 7. [Controlling DC Motor with Arduino Motor Shield Rev3](https://docs.arduino.cc/tutorials/motor-shield-rev3/msr3-controlling-dc-motor/) - An Arduino tutorial on controlling a DC motor using the Motor Shield Rev3.

+## 10. Reflections and Gratitude

+Over the past three months, we've worked closely together as a team, under the dedicated supervision of our mentor, Eng.
+Mohammad Muamar.
+His unwavering support, both technically and morally, has been invaluable throughout this journey.
+We are deeply grateful for his guidance and the time he invested in helping us reach our goals.

+This experience has been a remarkable one for each of our three team members.
+We ventured into new areas of technology, learning not just the technical aspects but also the importance of time management, teamwork, and the collective spirit needed to succeed.

+This competition has been an unforgettable journey, teaching us lessons that extend far beyond the challenges we faced.
+We look forward to carrying these lessons forward in our future endeavors.